Danideos/programovanie1_zapoctak/README.md

 # User documentation

 1. **Preparation:**
    - For the project to be usable `programming1_zapoctak>python prepare.py` needs to be run on the command line.
 It creates the searched graph according to public data available for the current date.
 It takes around 3 minutes to complete all the preparation steps.
+   - A valid `mapbox_access_token` needed to be put into `mapbox_access_token.txt`.
+The service used is [https://account.mapbox.com/](https://account.mapbox.com/), which is free when not used extensively(over 50 000 uses a month), but requires credit card credentials - I can provide my own token for testing purposes.

 2. **User input:**
    - `input.txt` is used for user input.
 Format: first line has 3 space separated values, `n` for the amount of places to visit on the path, `date`(yyyy.mm.dd) and `time`(hh:mm:ss) as start condition parametres.
 The subsequent lines contain `latitude` and `longitude`(XX.XXXXXXX - 7 decimals) of places to visit, each place besides the first and last is followed by a line, which contains how long to stay in this place(hh:mm:ss).